friendlyanon/cmake-init/README.md

 * `cmake-init <path>`
   This command will create a CMake project at the provided location and according to the answers given to the prompts.
-You may pass the `-s`, `-e` or `-ho` flags after to quickly create a shared library, executable or a header only library respectively.
+You may pass the `-s`, `-e` or `-h` flags after to quickly create a shared library, executable or a header only library respectively.
-* `cmake-init -h`
+* `cmake-init --help`
   Shows the help screen.

 ## Licensing